Free consultation 402-431-9000

 Attorney & Partner At Knowles Law Firm

 Nebraska is one of many states that uses a driving record points system to penalize unsafe drivers and encourage better habits behind the wheel.
 Accumulating too many points on your driving record within a short period can result in severe penalties, including license suspension or revocation.
-Understanding how this system works, including how offenses like careless driving in Nebraska and willful reckless driving impact your record, can help protect your driving privileges and avoid escalating consequences.
+Understanding how this system works — including how violations like reckless driving, DUI, and hit-and-run affect your record — can help protect your driving privileges and is also directly relevant to personal injury claims after an accident.

 Woman driving a car